Skip to main content

 Step-by-Step Guide to Blooming Saffron:

-- Grind the saffron using a mortar and pestle (or the back of a spoon).
+1. Grind the saffron using a mortar and pestle (or the back of a spoon).

-- Choose a liquid from your recipe (water, broth, milk, melted butter, oil, cream, etc.)
+2. Choose a liquid from your recipe (water, broth, milk, melted butter, oil, cream, etc.)

-- Warm the liquid, then stir in the ground saffron.
+3. Warm the liquid, then stir in the ground saffron.

-- Let it steep for at least 5 minutes- the longer it sits, the more intense the color and flavor.
+4. Let it steep for at least 5 minutes- the longer it sits, the more intense the color and flavor.

-- Incorporate into your recipe as directed.
+5. Incorporate into your recipe as directed.
 If needed, let the liquid come back to room temperature.

 Still feeling stuck?

-One of our favorite ways to use saffron, and one of the easiest ways, is by infusing it into honey.
-Simply bloom saffron in warm honey and keep it on hand for an instant flavor boost.
-Drizzle it over yogurt, stir it into tea, or try it on cheese like one of these recipes: Whipped Ricotta with Saffron Honey, Ricotta Crostini with Saffron Honey, Whipped Feta with Saffron Honey
+One of our favorite ways to use saffron (and the easiest!)- infuse honey.
+Follow the steps above to bloom saffron in warm honey.
+Then, keep it on hand for an instant flavor boost.
+Drizzle it over yogurt, stir it into tea, or try it on cheese like one of the below recipes.

 Ready to experiment with saffron?
 Try some of our favorite recipes, like saffron vinaigrette or saffron pasta